ACINQ/eclair/CONTRIBUTING.md

 - Ctrl+Alt+L: format file (ensures consistency in the codebase)
 - Ctrl+Alt+o: optimize imports (removes unused imports)

+Note that we use IntelliJ's default formatting configuration for Scala to minimize conflicts.

 ### Contribution Checklist

 - The code being submitted is accompanied by tests which exercise both the positive and negative